saan800/saansoft-cqrs/src/SaanSoft.Cqrs.Decorator/README.md

 ## Contributing

-Each decorator (or set of decorators - i.e. possibly one each for command, event, query, bus and subscription bus) should be in its own folder and namespace.
+Each decorator (or set of decorators - i.e. possibly one each for command, event, query bus and/or subscription bus) should be in its own folder and namespace.

 Each decorator should be minimal and targeted to specific functionality.